andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 <img src=images/image-20240506223316563.png style="width:500px" />

-Then confgure the amount of Machine count, roles (worker only) and vSphere placement as above (unless one have several clusters and want to spread the workers..
+Then confgure the amount of Machine count, roles (worker only) and vSphere placement as above (unless one have several clusters and want to distribute the workers..
 That is another discussion).

 ![pool-2-2](images/image-20240506223445557.png)